A new framework of safety standards will help passenger ships resume operation

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Michele Witthaus/Tuesday, February 19, 2019/Categories: Feature, Building and refurbishment
+Author: Michele Witthaus/19 February 2019/Categories: Feature, Building and refurbishment

 This article was first published in the Autumn/Winter 2018 issue of International Cruise & Ferry Review.
 All information was correct at the time of printing, but may since have changed.

 One of the longstanding expedition brands committing to newbuilds is TUI-owned Hapag-Lloyd Cruises.
 In July 2018, the company signed a contract for a third ship with the Norwegian Vard shipyard, a subsidiary of the Fincantieri group.
 The Hanseatic spirit will join the fleet in 2021, with the distinction of being the fleet’s first ‘adults-only’ ship.
 Identical sisters Hanseatic nature and Hanseatic inspiration will be delivered in 2019.
 The ships will be technically and structurally equipped to cruise the polar regions, as well as warmer rivers such as the Amazon.

 “The expedition sector has always been a very strong and essential part of our company structure,” says Karl J. Pojer, the line’s CEO.
 “Most of our cruises are booked out months, or even years in advance.
 Lately, the market for expedition cruises has expanded fast and the market potential is high: right now the demand is three times higher than the offer.”

 Pojer describes the decision to extend the brand’s capacity to meet this growing demand as a strategic move.
 “Grouping our vessels in an expedition class is also based on the idea that even if the new ships are each a little different in style, our guests can expect the same DNA and the same quality-standards onboard for which Hapag-Lloyd Cruises is known.”